Firstyear/prd-blog/2017/01/23/lca2017_getting_into_the_rusty_bucket.rst

 LCA2017 - Getting Into the Rusty Bucket
 =======================================

 I spoke at `Linux Conf Australia 2017 <http://lca2017.org>`_ recently.
-I presenteda techniques and lessons about integrating Rust with existing C code bases.
+I presented techniques and lessons about integrating Rust with existing C code bases.
 This is related to my work on Directory Server.

 The recording of the talk can be found on `youtube <https://www.youtube.com/watch?v=AWnza5JX7jQ>`_ and on